SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 REDIS_HOST: redis.your_namespace_name.svc.cluster.local
 ```

-4. Import the Redis libraries and connect to the cache by adding this code:
+4. Now it's time to import the Redis libraries and connect to the cache by adding just like below:

 ```js
 const hredis = require("handy-redis");